ysarig75/sharedsignals/openid-caep-1_0.md

 >
 > * `compliant`
 > * `not-compliant`
-> * `unmanaged`: The device is no loner being managed and additional compliance change events may not be sent for this device.
-The device compliance state is unknown
+> * `unmanaged`: The device is no longer being managed, and additional compliance change events may not be sent for this device.
+The device’s compliance state is unknown

 When `event_timestamp` is included, its value MUST represent the time at which the device compliance status changed.